ices-tools-dev/echoSMs/docs/datastore_models.md

                           anatomical_type='body',
                           boundary='pressure-release')

-# flips the STL mesh around to fit the echoSMs coordinate system.
+# Flip the STL mesh around to fit the echoSMs coordinate system.
-# This step will depend on how your meshes are oriented
+# This step will depend on how your mesh is oriented
 x = shape['x']
 y = shape['y']
 z = shape['z']